junxit/us-congress-bills-114/metadata.md

 - 2016-03-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-228.
 - 2016-03-15 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute.
 With written report No. 114-228.
 - 2016-03-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 390.
+- 2016-04-06 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1774; text of committee substitute as amended: CR S1774)
+- 2016-04-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1774; text of committee substitute as amended: CR S1774)